|Perpetration-Induced Traumatic Stress

 work.
 He was one of the few executioners to give up his work, not because he felt he was past it but because he did not

 like it.
 Not a few English hangmen have themselves been hanged.
 Some have committed suicide.
-But Berry is unique
+But Berry is unique as

-rest of his life demanding an end to hanging.
+his life demanding an end to hanging.
 All these things have made it seem worthwhile recording his life.

 The conversations and thoughts I attribute to Berry are based on his own words as recorded, reported and